fabrianibrahim/apollo-link-oauth-token-refresh/README.md

 # Apollo OAuth Token Refresh Link

 ## Purpose
-An Apollo Link that performs OAuth access token renewal
+An Apollo Link that performs OAuth access token renewal when the token is expired

 ## Installation